Podocarpus nivalis

 Podocarpus nivalis, the mountain or snow tōtara, is a species of conifer in the family Podocarpaceae.
-It is endemic to New Zealand.
+It is a subshrub or shrub endemic to New Zealand.

 Name and etymology

 Podocarpus nivalis was first described and drawn by W.J.
 Hooker in 1843 in his Icones Plantarum.
 The plant described was found on Mount Tongariro, on the North Island of New Zealand, by William Colenso, "near the limits of perpetual snow".

 The species name "nivalis" means "growing in or near the snow."
 A vernacular name for the plant is "alpine tōtara".

 Description

 Podocarpus nivalis grows as a shrub of 20–40 cm. with spreading branches.
 It can also be semi-erect and up to 2 or 3m tall.
 Branches that contact the soil often root.
 It forms mats of a few square metres.

 Leaves are thick, rigid and close together.
 They are arranged spirally and are a brownish green colour when they age.
 The leaves are 3–10 mm long and 2–2.5 mm wide and boat-shaped (naviculate) to ovate-linear.
 They may be curved outwards or down.
 The leaves are obtuse or mucronate at the apex.
+The cones are edible bright-red arils that grow to about 1 cm in length.

 Succulent red aril of Podocarpus nivalis in Arthur's Pass National Park.
 The arils are edible, and have a sweet but resinous flavour.